bazile-clyde/specifications/source/auth/auth.rst

     "Token": <security_token>
    }

-If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is not set Drivers MUST assume we are on an EC2 instance and use the endpoint ``http://169.254.169.254/latest/meta-data/iam/security-credentials/<role-name>`` where as ``role-name`` can obtained from querying the
+If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is not set drivers MUST assume we are on an EC2 instance and use the endpoint ``http://169.254.169.254/latest/meta-data/iam/security-credentials/<role-name>`` where as ``role-name`` can obtained from querying the
 URI ``http://169.254.169.254/latest/meta-data/iam/security-credentials/``.
 The json respone will have the format: